adalpari/NumberedViewPager/README.md

 }
 ```

-## 2.- Add the NumberedViewPagerHandler into your layout
+## 2.- Add the NumberedViewPagerHandler into your layout.
+This View replace the RecyclerView you are using.

 ```xml
 <adalpari.github.com.numberedviewpager.NumberedViewPagerHandler